pschaus/book_lepl1402/source/part1.rst

         }
         System.out.println("The sum is " + sum);

 In this example, we have done two new things.
-We have written `myArray.length` to get the size of the array "myArray".
-And we have used the statement :code:`i+=2` in the loop to increase :code:`i` by 2 after each iteration.
+We have used :code:`myArray.length` to get the size of the array "myArray".
+And we have used the statement :code:`i+=2` to increase :code:`i` by 2 after each iteration.

 Stopping a loop and skipping iterations
 ---------------------------------------